-Command Description ALT+P:▶/∎ Plays at 100% speed except for super motion clips which are played back at 33% speed; and pause playback on the current picture.
+Command Description ALT+P:►/∎ Plays at 100% speed except for supermotion clips which are played back at a speed specific to the SLSM camera, and pauses playback on the current picture.
 ALT+R:RECUE Jumps to the Short IN point.Primary.
 ALT+T: SET TC Restripes the timecode of the current clip.